Undesirable Memorization in Large Language Models: A Survey: Future directions and open challenges

-As discussed earlier, memorization in LLMs can also have beneficial uses, such as improving factual recall and enhancing performance in specific tasks such as question answering.
-Privacy and copyright issues are some of the major concerns here \cite{neel2023privacy, smith2023identifying, yao2024survey}.
-Privacy-enhancing technologies such as multi-party computing, homomorphic encryption, and differential privacy, which can be employed to mitigate memorization risks and prevent sensitive data exposure, often come at the cost of reduced model performance, as they limit the model's ability to retain precise information or perturb the model's output.
-To fully harness the benefits of memorization while safeguarding against privacy breaches, future research needs to focus on strategies that balance these competing goals.
-This includes developing techniques that protect sensitive data and intellectual property without significantly degrading the model's accuracy and utility.
-Such efforts will be key to ensuring both legal compliance and high-performance outcomes in LLMs.
+As discussed earlier, memorization in LLMs can have beneficial uses, such as improving factual recall and enhancing performance in specific tasks like question answering.
+At the same time, privacy and copyright concerns remain major challenges \cite{neel2023privacy, smith2023identifying, yao2024survey}.
+Interestingly, recent work challenges the belief that mere verbatim memorization leads to privacy leakage; concluding that what drives sensitive information exposure is how memorized content is utilized or revealed by the model \cite{sander2025rethinking}.
+On the other hand, standard privacy-enhancing technologies, such as multi-party computation, homomorphic encryption, and differential privacy, can mitigate memorization risks, but often reduce model performance by limiting precise retention or perturbing outputs.
+Future research should focus on strategies that balance memorization benefits with privacy protection, developing techniques that safeguard sensitive data and intellectual property without significantly degrading accuracy or utility.
+Such approaches are essential for ensuring both high-performance outcomes and legal compliance in LLM deployment.